Volvo Cars plots U.S. resurgence with model overhaul

 Volvo, which expects to sell only about 60,000 cars in U.S. this year, is seeking to generate enough global sales to support the billions of dollars in investment in new vehicles needed to remain viable in a cut-throat car industry.

-U.S. auto industry sales rose to more than 15 million vehicles last year.

-The Gothenburg-based car maker aims to nearly double annual sales to 800,000 cars by 2020 and stake out a claim in a premium market dominated by Daimler's (DAIGn.DE) Mercedes-Benz, BMW (BMWG.DE) and Volkswagen's (VOWG_p.DE) Audi.
+The Gothenburg-based car maker aims to nearly double annual sales to 800,000 cars by 2020 and stake out a claim in a premium market dominated by Daimler's Mercedes-Benz, BMW and Volkswagen's Audi.